-The best vitamin C supplements should come from as close to nature as possible, not only for higher absorbability in the body, but also to be sure they are of chemicals and additives.
+The best vitamin C supplements should come from as close to the natural source as possible for higher absorption in the body, and also to be sure they are of chemicals and additives.

 After all, supplementation is supposed to be something you do to boost your health NOT make it worse, and with so many synthetic supplements out there it really is worth doing your homework before you purchase.

 Therefore a bit of research before you buy any supplements is absolutely essential, and will ensure you are giving your body the top quality nutrition it deserves.